mseg-dataset/mseg-semantic/README.md

         pip install -e /path_to_root_directory_of_the_repo/

-Make sure that you can run `import mseg_semantic` in python, and you are good to go!
+Make sure that you can run `python -c "import mseg_semantic; print('hello world')"` in python, and you are good to go!

 ## MSeg Pre-trained Models